codebytere/so-you-want-an-internship/README.md

 the mountain of resumes that companies get every single day, and so they're more valuable then they first appear.
 Looking for relations you've built through school/classes, from past internships, or clubs is a great starting place.
 All it takes is a simple ask!
-You can get most often get a referral from current employees, former ones, interns, or former interns.
+You can most often get a referral from current employees, former ones, interns, or former interns.

 However, there are a few things to keep in mind before you ask for a referral.